parallel-finance/parallel-scan/packages/scan/README.md

 ### Scanner
+Go to the packages/scan directory. use `ln -s .env.sample .env` to create the .env file.
-Go to the packages/scan directory. use `yarn dev:db` to pin up the mongodb using docker. run `yarn start` to run the scanner.
+If you want to use the local chain, change the parallel_endpoint to the local one. use `yarn dev:db` to pin up the mongodb using docker. run `yarn start` to run the scanner.